constgen/neutrino-preset-react-nodegui/README.md

 ## What is Neutrino?

 [Neutrino](https://neutrino.js.org) is a configuration engine that allows to bundle Webpack configurations or their parts as modules and publish them to NPM.
 Such modules usually are called presets or middlewares.
 They are designed to work in conjunction with Neutrino core in your project.
-You can design compilation, linting, testing and others configurations, and share them with others.
+You can compose compilation, linting, testing and other configurations, and share them to developers.

 ## What features does this preset provide?

 This preset does all dirty job for setting up Webpack for you.
-It implements a setup for projects based on [NodeGUI and React](https://github.com/nodegui/react-nodegui).
+It implements a setup of projects based on [NodeGUI and React](https://github.com/nodegui/react-nodegui).

 ### Features